Training Board Hold Systems

 Climbing Training Board Hold Systems - a CBJ Buyer's Guide

-The modern standardized training board is an invaluable investment for climbing gyms large and small.
+The modern, standardized training board is an invaluable investment for climbing gyms large and small.
 By committing only a small fraction of a facility’s footprint for training boards, gym operators open up bottomless climbing options for a huge variety of customers.
 No routesetting is necessary since all systems come with an app packed with thousands of problems, and the only real maintenance required is cleaning the holds.
 No longer do private trainers or youth team coaches need to wander the gym to find climbs for their clients’ workouts.

 The concept of a training board is not new.
-Practically since the advent of indoor climbing, training aficionados have built “system boards”: usually DIY mirrored walls that enable climbers to work on specific goals in a confined space and are effectively extensions of the campus board and hangboard.
+Practically since the advent of indoor climbing, training aficionados have built “system boards”—often DIY mirrored walls that enable climbers to work on specific goals in a confined space, which are effective complements to a campus board and hangboard.
 But modern training boards take it to a whole new level, driven largely by technology.
-Combining LED lights and databases of routes on an app in your pocket―and built on a standardized layout that can be replicated anywhere in the world―the training boards of today can pack a lifetime of climbing into a 10×10 space.
+Combining LED lights and databases of routes on an app in your pocket―and built on a standardized layout that can be replicated anywhere in the world―the training boards of today can pack a lifetime of climbing into a 10×10-foot space.

 All details above are accurate as of the publishing date.
 New options may have been added and prices may have changed since then, and new routes are added every day to the apps.